-In one test-tube study, an extract of Echinacea purpurea and chicoric acid (naturally found in echinacea plants) was shown to trigger cancer cell death (25).
+In one 2012 test-tube study, an extract of Echinacea purpurea and chicoric acid — a compound naturally found in echinacea plants — was shown to trigger cancer cell death (

-In another test-tube study, extracts from echinacea plants (Echinacea purpurea, Echinacea angustifolia and Echinacea pallida) killed human cancer cells from the pancreas and colon by stimulating a process called apoptosis or controlled cell death (26).
+In another older test-tube study, extracts from echinacea plants (Echinacea purpurea, Echinacea angustifolia, and Echinacea pallida) killed human cancer cells from the pancreas and colon by stimulating a process called apoptosis, or controlled cell death (

-That being said, human studies are needed before making any recommendations.
+That being said, more recent studies in humans are needed before making any recommendations.

-Summary Echinacea has been shown to improve immunity, blood sugar, anxiety, inflammation and skin health.
+Echinacea has been shown to improve immunity, blood sugar, anxiety, inflammation, and skin health.
 It may even have anti-cancer properties.
 However, human-based research on these benefits is often limited.

-As echinacea appears to stimulate the immune system, people with autoimmune disorders or people taking immunosuppressive drugs should avoid it or consult their doctors first (3).
+As echinacea appears to stimulate the immune system, people with autoimmune disorders or people taking immunosuppressive drugs should avoid it or consult a doctor first (

 There is currently no official dosage recommendation for echinacea.